KSP-CKAN/CKAN/Spec.md

 `v1.16`, however CKAN clients prior to `v1.16` would only perform strict checking.

-##### categories
+##### tags

-The `categories` field describes keywords that a user or program may use to classify or filter the mod in a list, but which are not required.
+The `tags` field describes keywords that a user or program may use to classify or filter the mod in a list, but which are not required.
+These may include general tags which define how the mod interacts with or alters KSP or specific tags defining what has been added or changed from stock gameplay.
+Tags may contain lowercase alphanumeric characters or hyphens.
-One or more of either of the following fields may be used:

-- `main` : Keywords which define how the mod interacts with or alters KSP
-- `sub` : Keywords which further describe what has been added or changed from stock gameplay

-Example categories:
+Example tags:

-    "categories" : [
+    "tags" : [
-        { "main" : "physics" },
-        { "main" : "parts" },
-        { "sub"  : "oceanic" },
-        { "sub"  : "thermal" },
-        { "sub"  : "science" }
+        "physics",
+        "parts",
+        "oceanic",
+        "thermal",
+        "science",
+        "my-1-custom-tag"
     ]

-The first defined keyword in each category field should be considered the most important and used to populate a sortable column, though it is intended that all included category fields will be indexed and filterable.
+The first defined keyword listed in the tag field which matches one of a predefined set of 'standard' tags should be considered the most important and used to populate a sortable column, though it is intended that all included tags will be indexed and searchable.

 ### Relationships